DetectiveBaldi/DEFECTIVE_ENGINE/README.md

 - Windows

 ### Chart Formats
-The `tools.formats` package contains some helpful classes for converting charts to the Defective format.
+The `tools.formats.charts` package contains some helpful classes for converting charts to the Defective Engine format.